 This research report is produced by Daiwa Securities Co.
 Ltd., and/or its affiliates and is distributed by Daiwa Capital Markets Europe Limited ("DCME").
 DCME is authorised and regulated by The Financial Conduct Authority and is a member of the London Stock Exchange.
-DCME and its affiliates may, from time to time, to the extent permitted by law, participate or invest in other financing transactions with the issuers of the securities referred to herein (the "Securities"), perform services for or solicit business from such issuers, and/or have a position or effect transactions in the Securities or derivatives or options thereof and/or may have acted as an underwriter during the past twelve months for the issuer of such securities.
-In addition, employees of DCME and its affiliates may have positions and effect transactions in such the Securities or options thereof and may serve as Directors of such issuers.
-DCME may, to the extent permitted by applicable UK law and other applicable law or regulation, effect transactions in the Securities is published to recipients.
+DCME and its affiliates may, from time to time, to the extent permitted by law, participate or invest in other financing transactions with the issuers of the securities referred to herein (the "Securities"), perform services for or solicit business from such issuers, and/or have a position or effect transactions in the Securities or derivatives or options thereof and/or may have acted as an underwriter during the past twelve months for the issuer of such issuers.
+DCME may, to the extent permitted by applicable UK law and other applicable law or regulation, effect transactions in the Securities before this material is published to recipients.